anushkakulk/reversi/docs/README.md

 the model.

 ### PlayerActionFeatures Interface
-This interface is the "features" interface for both the player (for AI players) and the view (for human players), where all methods in this interface involve handling the notification from either the player or the view that of a player action that wishes to change the game, such as indicating a player they want to move to a certain tile or pass their turn.
-Listeners for player actions will implement in this features interface to observe the model.
+The PlayerActionFeatures interface serves as the feature set for both AI players and human views.
+Methods in this interface are designed to manage notifications from players or views regarding actions that influence the game state, such as moving to a specific tile or passing a turn.
+Listeners for player actions implement this interface to observe and respond to changes initiated by players.

 ### IEmitPlayerActions Interface
-This interface is for classes that emit notifications to the controller about chosen player actions, such as the view (for human players) or the player itself (for AI players), defining what notifications should be sent.
+The IEmitPlayerActions interface is dedicated to classes responsible for emitting notifications to the controller about chosen player actions.
+Implelemntations include views for human players and the player implementations for AI players.
+This interface defines the structure for sending notifications, specifying what information should be communicated to the controller.

 ### ReversiController Class
+The ReversiController class is a concrete implementation of the IReversiController, ModelStatusFeatures, and PlayerActionFeatures interfaces, meaning the Controller "is a" observer for changes in model status or new player actions.
+It serves as the bridge between the Reversi model, players (both human and AI), and views.
+By facilitating communication between these components, the ReversiController ensures a cohesive and interactive Reversi gaming experience.
+The class efficiently manages player turns, handles game state changes, and enables responsive interactions between the model and its observers.
+The flow is such that the controller listens to the model to determine who's turn it is.
+If it is the controller's player's turn, then it will receive notifications from either the view (for a human player) or from the player itself (from the AI player).
+Then, it will handle the decision of that action (either a pass or move to a tile) and will try to run it on the model (the model handles turn changes).
+Then, it will call on the view to update to reflect any changes made from that move.
+This flow will continue between two controllers until they receive the notification from the model that the game is over.

 ## Changes for Part 2